elearning-ostfalia/moodle-qtype_proforma/README.md

 ### Quiz settings

-In order to show the grading feedback to the student you need to set the following options in your Moodle quiz:
+In order to display the grading feedback to the student you need to set the following options in your Moodle quiz:

-* Question behaviour: 'Adaptive' (with our without penalties) for showing immediate feedback or 'deferred feedback' if the student  shall not see any feedback
+* Question behaviour: 'Adaptive' (with our without penalties) for displaying immediate feedback or 'deferred feedback' if the student  shall not see any feedback
 * Review Options: 'Specific Feedback' set to 'on' for showing detailed grading results
 * Review Options: opt out 'Right Answer' if you do not want to show the model solution